P0157 – Meaning, Causes, Symptoms, & Fixes

 O2 Sensor Circuit Low Voltage (Bank 2, Sensor 2)

 What Does P0157 Mean?

 Oxygen sensor 2 is the downstream oxygen sensor in relationship to the catalytic converter.
 It measures the air-fuel ratio coming out of the catalytic converter to ensure the catalytic converter is functioning properly.
-The catalytic converter works to maintain the stoichiometric air-fuel ratio 14.7:1 while the powertrain control module constantly flip-flops between rich and lean air-fuel mixtures due to the input from the upstream oxygen sensor (sensor 1).
-Therefore, the downstream oxygen sensor (sensor 2) should produce a steady voltage of approximately 0.45 volts.
-When trouble code P0157 is set, this indicates that there is low voltage (below 400 millivolts) for more than 20 seconds or the air fuel ratio remained too lean for too long in Bank 2.
+The powertrain control module constantly flip-flops between rich and lean air-fuel mixtures due to the input from the upstream oxygen sensor (sensor 1).
+Whereas, the downstream oxygen sensor (sensor 2) should produce a steady voltage of approximately 0.1-.95 volts if the catalytic converter is doing its job properly and there are no problems with the engine’s air-fuel ratio.
+When trouble code P0157 is set, this indicates that there is low voltage (roughly 450 millivolts or less) for more than 20 seconds coming from the bank 2 sensor 2 oxygen sensor.